srd424/magix/Readme.md

 # Magix

-Build, cache and run compiled scripts using the Nix package manager.
-Magix is simple and stupid.
-Magix is a tiny wrapper around `nix-build`.
+Build, cache and run (possibly compiled) scripts with dependencies using the Nix package manager.

+-   Magix is simple and stupid.
+-   Magix is a tiny wrapper around `nix-build`.

+# Next steps

+-   Python, make it happen.